Zeal8bit/Zeal-8-bit-OS/README.md

 Of course, this is completely dependent on the target computer.

-# Features overview
+# Features Overview

 The kernel itself supports the following features:
-* Mono-threaded system, the whole CPU is dedicated to running program!
+* Mono-threaded system, the whole CPU is dedicated to running a single program!
 * Up to 26 disks (A to Z)
 * Files
 * Directories